harismuneer/harismuneer/README.md

 - <b>🌟 Open Source Advocate:</b> Passionate about making technology accessible, I’ve developed and open-sourced several software projects for web, mobile, desktop, and AI on my <a href="https://github.com/harismuneer">GitHub profile</a>, which have been used by thousands of learners worldwide.

 - <b>📫 How to Reach Me:</b> You can learn more about my skills/work at <a href="https://www.linkedin.com/in/harismuneer">LinkedIn</a>.
 You can also reach out via <a href="mailto:haris.muneer5@gmail.com">email</a> for collaboration or inquiries.
-For Cyfy Labs related queries, please reach out through the <a href="https://www.cyfylabs.com">company website</a>.
+For Cyfy Labs related queries, please contact through the <a href="https://www.cyfylabs.com">company website</a>.

 <hr>